jartigag/spotify_data_analysis/README.md

 # Spotify data analysis
-R Quarto notebook to analyse personal Spotify streaming data:
+R Quarto notebook to analyse personal Spotify streaming data.
+You can find an example of the report at: https://nataliaciria.com/spotify-stream-history-analyis/

-- Generates summaries of listening patterns over time, including top artists and tracks
-- Creates heatmap visualizations showing listening frequency for top artists and tracks across different years
-- Creates bar plots showing track start/end patterns and shuffle mode usage
-- Compares listening habits with user library content

 ## Set up